jnarayan81/quadraG/README.md

 Copyright 2017 Jitendra Narayan <jnarayan81@gmail.com> ; Rahul Agarwal <vibes1002003@gmail.com>

+``quadraG`` is currently in active development and is not ready for general use.
+The software will be fully described in a forthcoming publication.

 ## LICENSE

 quadraG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.